-In short, the Crown say that guilt has been proved beyond reasonable doubt and that you should convict.
+In short, the Crown say that John Wade's guilt has been proved beyond reasonable doubt and that you should convict.
 I invite you to return a verdict of "guilty".
-8. The Defence Speech to the Jury - a possible outline Ladies and Gentlemen of the Jury 6.

-I now have the opportunity to address you on behalf of the accused - Lee (or Leeanne) Davidson.
+8. The Defence Speech to the Jury - a possible outline Ladies and Gentlemen of the Jury I now have the opportunity to address you on behalf of the accused - John (or Jane) Wade.
 It is important to remember that in Scotland every accused person is presumed to be innocent.
 It is up to the Crown to prove an accused person guilty - and to prove his guilt "beyond reasonable doubt".
 That is a high standard.
-If there is any reasonable doubt about guilt, then you must acquit.
-In this case, the Crown has failed to prove it's case.
-The factors which show there is a reasonable doubt are as follows: - 2.
-3. 4.
-5.
+If there is any reasonable doubt about Mr Wade's guilt, then you must acquit.
+In this case, the Crown has simply failed to prove that Mr Wade was involved in any assault - far less that he was responsible for using a knife.
+The factors which show there is a reasonable doubt are as follows: - 3.
+4. 5.

 In short, on the evidence, guilt has not been proved.
-There is a reasonable doubt - and Lee (or Leeanne) Davidson is entitled to the benefit of that doubt.
-Lee (or Leeanne) Davidson should be acquitted - and I invite you to return a verdict of "not guilty".
+There is a reasonable doubt - and Mr Wade is entitled to the benefit of that doubt.
+Mr Wade should be acquitted - and I invite you to return a verdict of "not guilty".
 9. The Charge SHERIFF'S CHARGE TO THE JURY - a possible outline LADIES and GENTLEMEN OF THE JURY, it is now my duty to give you directions as to the law in this case.
 You and I have DIFFERENT FUNCTIONS.